Sodium chromate

 Sodium chromate is the inorganic compound with the formula Na_{2}CrO_{4}.
-It exists as a yellow hygroscopic solid, which can form tetra-, hexa-, and decahydrates.
+It is a yellow hygroscopic solid, which can form tetra-, hexa-, and decahydrates.
 It is an intermediate in the extraction of chromium from its ores.

 Production and reactivity

 It is obtained on a vast scale by roasting chromium ores in air in the presence of sodium carbonate: